 Chinese and tibetan antique furniture

-Dalian Gallery houses a vast collection of Chinese and Tibetan antique furniture items and small selection of Mongolian pieces.
+Dalian Gallery houses a vast collection of Chinese and Tibetan antique furniture and small selection of Mongolian pieces.
 The Tibetan collection in particular is among the largest in Europe.

-OPENING HOURS
+OPENING HOURS (now closed)

 Tuesdays 15 - 18